Public International Law

 - Schedule of courses

 - Special features of the programme

 We of course welcome enquiries on the programme from prospective students through our information request form.
 For those with previous law related studies, but not an LLB from a research University, we also offer a Pre-LLM programme.

-The LLM Public International Law is registered under the LLM CROHO label International Law and the Law of International Organizations (60605).
+The LLM Public International Law is registered under the LLM CROHO label Public International Law (60856).